Outlier’s work is only possible because of you.

 Elijah got his blood tested for lead again two weeks ago.
 The blood test came back showing his level was 3.7 micrograms per deciliter — better, yet still unsafe.

 Correction: This article originally stated that the City of Detroit got a two-year extension on its lead reduction program.
 It now correctly states it was a five-month extension through May 2025.
+It also originally stated that Anthony moved in “right away” after buying the house in July.
+But Anthony said the house was unlivable at the time and moved in several months later.

 Reach AARON MONDRY at email@example.com or 313-403-7221.
 This article appears in today’s issue of The Dig, Outlier Media’s weekly newsletter on housing and real estate.
 Sign up to receive it.